McLeodMoores/xl4j/docs/settings.md

 ### Options
 This is an ordered list section.
-In this case the keys are simply the string `v`*x*, where x is a 1-based ascending integer (i.e. keys are `v1`, `v2`, `v3` etc.  Each value is an option string to be passed directly to the JVM command line with no validation or checking, so be careful.
+In this case the keys are simply the string `v`*x*, where x is a 1-based ascending integer (i.e. keys are `v1`, `v2`, `v3` etc.).
+Each value is an option string to be passed directly to the JVM command line with no validation or checking, so be careful.
 A small example section follows:
 ```
 [Options]
 v1=-Xms256m